masterleros/bash-devops-libs/README.md

 export MY_PROJECT_DESCRIPTION="My cool project!"
 ```

-The above environment variable `MY_PROJECT_DESCRIPTION` will be accesible locally and in the GitLab Automation.
+The above environment variable `MY_PROJECT_DESCRIPTION` will be accesible locally and in the DevOps Automation.

 ## Additional Templates
 Check the templates section to check the available templates and their functionalities: [Templates](templates/README.md)